mmalates/diabloCC/README.md

 ## Data:

 ### 1. Overview
-The data is a combination of course data obtained from Diablo Country Club (DCC) located in Danville, CA and weather data scraped from WeatherUnderground collected by the Livermore Municiple Airport.
+The data is a combination of course data obtained from Diablo Country Club located in Danville, CA and weather data scraped from WeatherUnderground collected by the Livermore Municiple Airport.
 The data span nearly 6 years from November 2011 through August 2017.

 ### 2. Details
 #### From Diablo (Target):